anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   Additional information may be provided in the reason or reason-context.
   The pledge signs the response message using its LDevID(Pledge).

-The pledge-status responses are cumulative in the sense that connect-success implies enroll-success implies voucher-success.
+The pledge-status responses are cumulative in the sense that connect-success implies enroll-success, which in turn implies voucher-success.

 {{stat_res}} provides an example for the bootstrapping-status information.